 The Professional Standards Authority has published its annual performance review of the General Medical Council.
 We review each of the statutory health and social care regulators each year to assess whether they are meeting our Standards of Good Regulation.
-The GMC’s register covers almost 275,000 doctors practising in the United Kingdom.
+The GMC’s register covers just over 281,000 doctors practising in the United Kingdom.

-We are pleased to report that the GMC has met all of the Standards of Good Regulation this year.
+We are pleased to report that the GMC has continued to meet all of the Standards of Good Regulation.

-The GMC continues to undertake significant initiatives to improve its systems.
-We remain concerned about the time the GMC takes to deal with complex complaints and we will continue to monitor this in the coming year.
+The GMC continues to undertake a number of activities to improve the way it carries out its work.
+As we discussed in our performance review last year, we continue to have concerns about the time the GMC is taking to make some final fitness to practise decisions and we will continue to monitor this in the coming year.

 Professional Standards Authority for Health and Social Care